 Targacept, Inc., a Delaware corporation (the "Company"), was formed on March 7, 1997.
-The Company is a biopharmaceutical company engaged in the design, discovery and development of a new class of drugs to treat multiple diseases and disorders by selectively targeting a class of receptors known as neuronal nicotinic receptors, or NNRs.
-Its facilities are located in Winston-Salem, North Carolina.
+The Company is a biopharmaceutical company engaged in the design, discovery and development of NNR Therapeutics, a new class of drugs to treat multiple diseases and disorders of the central nervous system by selectively targeting a class of receptors known as neuronal nicotinic receptors, or NNRs.
+The Company's facilities are located in Winston-Salem, North Carolina.